 Therapeutic interventions aimed at restoring cellular metabolic and energy homeostasis are promising approaches for treating a wide range of serious chronic diseases; these include common disorders - in particular, non-alcoholic steatohepatitis (NASH) and Type 2 diabetes, as well as rare diseases such as adrenoleukodystrophy (ALD) and autosomal-dominant polycystic kidney disease (ADPKD), among others.
 We have focused our research and development activities on high-value targets that are important in the regulation of cellular metabolic and energy homeostasis:

 - Leveraging non-genomic pathways modulated by thiazolidinediones (TZDs)

-- The AMP-activated protein kinase (AMPK)
+- Direct activation of adenosine monophosphate-activated protein kinase (AMPK)